escapechen/FriedasBirdview/README.md

 1. Start **FriedasBirdview** and open its tray icon’s **Settings**.
 2. Optionally enable **Start FriedasBirdview automatically when I sign in**.
-   Native installs use your desktop’s XDG autostart location.
-Flatpak installs ask the desktop’s Background portal for approval instead.
+   Native Linux installs use your desktop’s XDG autostart location, Flatpak installs ask the desktop’s Background portal for approval, and Windows uses the current user’s startup entry.
 3. Enter the full Frigate base URL, including `https://` and any non-standard port, such as `https://frigate.example.net:8971`, then choose **Apply**.
    If the scheme is omitted, FriedasBirdview uses `https://`; an explicit `http://` address remains available only for a deliberately insecure local deployment.
 4. If Frigate has login enabled, enter the username and password.
-The password is saved in KDE Wallet, not in the application settings.
+The password is saved in KDE Wallet on Linux or Windows Credential Manager on Windows, not in the application settings.
 Leave Password empty when applying unrelated settings to retain the saved password.
 5. If Frigate uses a private CA, add its public root/issuing CA certificate in **Custom certificate authorities**, then restart FriedasBirdview before using live video.
 This adds only that CA as a trust anchor; certificate